-The service shares appropriate information and assessments with other relevant agencies for the benefit of people who use the service.
+The service shares appropriate information and assessments with other relevant agencies for the benefit of people who use the service however the service needs to ensure that consent to sharing information is always sought, recorded and reviewed.

-People's preferences and choices for their end of life care are recorded, reviewed and communicated and acted on where possible.
-Family, friends and other representatives are involved in planning, managing and making decisions about their end of life care including advanced decisions made in line with the Mental Capacity Act 2005.
+The service does not appear to capture or record people's preferences and choices for their end of life care.
+There is no evidence to confirm that family, friends and other representatives are involved in planning, managing and making decisions about their end of life care including advanced decisions made in line with the Mental Capacity Act 2005.